 Unless the student’s FAFSA has been rejected, the EFC is printed in the upper right corner of the front page of output documentation.
 In addition, there is a section for the financial aid administrator’s use and a section of summary data from the National Student Loan Data System (NSLDS).
 If the student has not had any previous federal student aid, this section will be blank.

 After a FAFSA has been successfully processed (whether the application was filed electronically or via the paper), the e-SAR can be viewed online by selecting the "View Processed Information" button on the My FAFSA page of FAFSA on the Web.
 The e-SAR shows the same information the paper SAR does.
 The student will be able to print a copy of the e-SAR for reference.

-The 2020-21 documents will be printed on orange paper.
+The 2021-22 documents will be printed on green paper.
 Refer to the 2021-22 Summary of Changes for the Application Processing System to learn about the changes to the SAR or SAR Acknowledgement.
 Refer to Appendix D of the 2021-22-ISIR Guide for more detailed information about each of the output documents.
 The 2021-22 SAR Comment Codes and Text Guide includes a full listing of comment code text and description of changes.